Danielku15/SlickGrid-wiki/DataView.md

 * Multi-level grouping with totals.
 * Expand/collapse groups.

 DataView also enables very efficient updates in response to the changing data.
-Whenever something changes, it detects which rows need updating, and passes them in the 'onRowCountChanged` and `onRowsChanged` events that it fires, so instead of rerendering the entire grid, you can simply invalidate the updated rows.
+Whenever something changes, it detects which rows need updating, and passes them in the `onRowCountChanged` and `onRowsChanged` events that it fires, so instead of rerendering the entire grid, you can simply invalidate the updated rows.

 ## Getting started